LiamJCates/Programming-Notes/Algorithms/Trees/AVL/AVL.md

  \
   b

+Where b has BF of 0, a has BF of -1, and c has BF of -2

 4. Left-Right Rotation (LR Rotation) – New node is inserted in the right subtree of the left subtree of critical node. a